 It is better to keep the same goal during a real work phase, then update it only when the product direction actually changes.

-A goal like this barely helps:
+A goal like this is almost useless:

 /goal Build a modern app

-The word “modern” can mean many things:
+The word “modern” can mean a lot of things: minimal, highly visual, enterprise-style, mobile-first, clean, premium, experimental.

 Codex cannot guess exactly what you have in mind.